qligier/jetbrains-plugin-fss/README.md

 - Syntax highlighting;
 - Block and line commenting actions (`Comment with Line Comment` and `Comment with Block Comment`)

+For the `sushi-config.yaml` file:

+- Annotations for the following issues:
+  - Unknown properties;

 ### Notice

 The logo is derived from [Burn Fire Flame Hot](https://www.svgrepo.com/svg/404501/burn-fire-flame-hot), published